-After a train ride (approx. 90 minutes) through the winding Urubamba Valley we arrive this afternoon in Aguas Calientes, where we will spend the night.
+After a train ride (approx. 90 minutes) through the winding Urubamba Valley we arrive this afternoon in Aguas Calientes where we spend the night.
 Aguas Calientes is nestled in the cloud forest in the hills at the foot of Machu Picchu.
-For those who want a sneak peak, there is time to visit Machu Picchu independently before a guided tour the following day.
+For those who want a sneak peak, there may be time to visit Machu Picchu independently (entrance not included) before our included guided tour tomorrow.
 Otherwise, you can while away the afternoon in the natural hot springs that give the town its name.

-The following morning we take a very early (5:30am) bus along the winding road to Machu Picchu (approx. 30 minutes) where we are joined by a guide who will take us through the ruins.
-Looking down at Machu Picchu for the first time, as it sits against a backdrop of forested mountains, is a truly breathtaking experience.
+The following morning we take a very early bus along the winding road to Machu Picchu (approx. 30 minutes) where we are joined by a guide who will take us through the ruins.
+Looking down at Machu Picchu for the first time as it sits against a backdrop of forested mountains is a truly breathtaking experience.
 No matter how many photos you've seen, it is hard to prepare for its awesome beauty.

 While it is thought Machu Picchu was built around 1440 as a country retreat for Incan nobility, there is evidence this had been a sacred Incan site for much longer.
 Another school of thought is that this was an astronomical observatory.
 There is plenty of time for you to decide for yourself as you wander around the many temples, palaces and living quarters.
 Take advantage of the seemingly endless photo opportunities the enormous stone walls provide before returning to Aguas Calientes for lunch.

-After lunch, board the train back through the Andes (approx. 1.5hrs) then take private transport back to our hotel in Cuzco (approx. 1.5hrs).
-We have a few hours to relax, shop and explore more of Cuzco's sights before our last dinner tonight at Fallen Angel, a special gay-welcoming restaurant with a quirky atmosphere of bath tub tables that double as fish tanks, heart shaped booths and plenty of local art.
+This evening you'll enjoy your farewell dinner at Fallen Angel, a special gay-welcoming restaurant with a quirky atmosphere of bath tub tables that double as fish tanks, heart shaped booths and plenty of local art.